awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 **Possible cause:** Your build is using environment variables that are too large for AWS CodeBuild\.
 CodeBuild can raise errors once the length of all environment variables \(all names and values added together\) reach a combined maximum of around 5,500 characters\.

 **Recommended solution:** Use Amazon EC2 Systems Manager Parameter Store to store large environment variables and then retrieve them from your buildspec file\.
 Amazon EC2 Systems Manager Parameter Store can store an individual environment variable \(name and value added together\) that is a combined 4,096 characters or less\.
 To store large environment variables, see [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) and [Systems Manager Parameter Store Console Walkthrough](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-walk.html#sysman-paramstore-console) in the *Amazon EC2 Systems Manager User Guide*\.
-To retrieve them, see the `parameter-store` mapping in [Build Spec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.
+To retrieve them, see the `parameter-store` mapping in [Buildspec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.

 ## Error: "BUILD\_CONTAINER\_UNABLE\_TO\_PULL\_IMAGE" when using a custom build image<a name="troubleshooting-unable-to-pull-image"></a>